Kajabi/dse_challenge/README.md

 ## Guidelines

-It is completely acceptable to submit just a written plan and estimated effort in lieu of  actually forking the repository and completing actual code work; we’re just as interested in your knowledge, experience, and thought process as your ability to execute on a plan.
+It is completely acceptable to submit just a written solution plan in lieu of completing actual code work; we’re just as interested in your knowledge, experience, and thought process as your ability to execute on a plan.
 If you choose this route consider providing the following:

 - Identify the problem/task
 - Summarize your solution